Straight Outta Compton-2015

 Grade: B-

-Ice Cube and Dr. Dre produced the film along with Eazy-E’s widow, Tomica Woods-Wright, and Ice Cube’s real-life son, O’Shea Jackson, Jr. portrays Ice Cube.
+Ice Cube and Dr. Dre produced the film along with Eazy-E’s widow, Tomica Woods-Wright, and Ice Cube’s real-life son, O’Shea Jackson, Jr. portray Ice Cube.

-Especially, since the language is atrocious- almost overly so as if the point was being shoved down the throat of the audience.
+Especially, since the language is atrocious- almost overly, as if the point was being shoved down our throats.

 Additionally, the acting, except for Giamatti, is not too impressive.

-Lastly, the violence portrayed and the gang stuff seemed a bit stereotypical for my tastes.
+Lastly, the violence portrayed and the gang stuff seems a bit stereotypical for my tastes.

 The film begins in 1986 and we meet a trio of friends.
 Determined to provide a raw, honest style of poetry to their music, they eventually meet their manager, Jerry, who takes them under his wing and leads them to their success.